 Patients can have a three-month supply of medication mailed directly to their home using the Express-Scripts service.
-Most generic medications do not have a copay, while brand or off formulary medication may charge a small copay.
-For more information, call (877) 363-1303 or visit www.express-scripts.com.
+All medications now have a copay for this service: $7 generic, $24 formulary brand and $53 for nonformulary brand up to 90 day supply.
+For more information call 1-800-238-6095.

 Off-post physcian offices can now choose to electronically send prescriptions to KAHC instead of using paper prescriptions.
 To take advantage of this service, ask your doctor to electronically send prescriptions to: DoD Fort Lee e-Pharmacy in their electronic pharmacy database.

 KAHC prescription transfer service is available Monday-Friday during business hours.
 Currently, we can only accept transfers from other military treatment facilitiies.
 You may need your medication bottles to provide all the information required.
 Please allow 72 business hours for transfers to occur.
 After the transfer is complete, you'll receive a phone call and will be able to pick up your medication from the refill window without a ticket.

 Identification procedures: the patient does not need to be present to pick up a prescription.
 However, their designee must bring the patient's ID card or a copy, both front and back, of the card to verify eligiblity.